acch/tinysync/README.md

 # Tinysync

-Tinysync is a simple tool for keeping a directory synchronized between multiple computer systems.
+Tinysync is a simple tool for keeping a directory synchronized between multiple computers.
 Its primary design goal is to be small, lightweight, and not require additional software to accomplish this task.

 Tinysync is based on [Bash](https://www.gnu.org/software/bash/) and [rsync](https://rsync.samba.org/) - it is known to run on Linux and FreeBSD, but should work on any Unix-compatible operating system.
-Tinysync requires a central server to synchronize data with, but in fact does not require installation of any software on this server.
+The tool requires a central server to synchronize data with, but in fact does not require installation of any software on this server.

 ---